julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 Some herbs should never meet flame.
 Not because they aren’t magical — but because their magic isn’t meant for smoke.

 Not all cleansing rituals are the same, and not all herbs are culturally or ethically appropriate.

+Burning the wrong plant is not "edgy magic."
+It is ignorance — or worse, complicity in harm.

 Before choosing plants to burn, you may want to read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)** — a guide to understanding the difference between global smoke traditions and Indigenous smudging, so your practice remains safe and respectful on all levels.